Research Assistant at the Chair of Educational Science, History of Education (Prof. Dr. Carola Groppe) at Helmut Schmidt University.

 Research fields, methods and sources of (historical) educational research – national and international perspectives I (Bachelor’s course in Educational Science)

-Engaging with the foreign cultural and educational policy of the Federal Republic of Germany forms the core of my ongoing…
+Engaging with the foreign cultural and educational policy of the Federal Republic of Germany is part of my ongoing habilitation…

 Another focus of my research is the development of a methodological proposal for historical socialization research and its application through…